-There’s a popular Egyptian saying that goes that ‘once you drink from the Nile, you’ll always come back’ which is definitely the case for me, I’m always going back but twist the saying to ‘once you smell the jasmine, you’ll always come back’ and you’ve got a saying that applies a little more as I don’t drink the tap water in Egypt (if you don’t want to spend hours sitting in the bathroom.. don’t!).
-Moving on from how bad the tap water is, did you know that Muslimah Beauty was born in Egypt?
-I was sitting around bored at home after not being able to go out one day due to protests last year and the idea to create the blog was mulling around in my mind so I just went for it!
+There’s a popular Egyptian adage along the lines of ‘once you drink from the Nile, you’ll always come back’ which is definitely the case for me as I’m constantly returning, but twist the saying to ‘once you smell the jasmine, you’ll always come back’ and you’ve got something that applies a little more as I don’t drink the tap water in Egypt – if you want to avoid hours in the bathroom, don’t.
+But moving on from how bad the tap water is, did you know that Muslimah Beauty was born in Egypt?
+Boredom and occasional restrictions on leaving the house due to protests as well as a great mentor led me to the idea of creating this blog.